PHYSLE/way/README.md

 **new Grid (width, height)**

-width and height sets the size of the grid
+width and height set the size of the grid

 #### Object members